 Prof. Wang’s research focuses on field of nanobioelectronics and nanorobotics.
 Wang’s interests include nanomotors, nanorobotics and nanoactuators, nanoscale barcodes, nanomedicine, wearable on body sensors and biofuel cells, bioelectronic detection of proteins and nucleic acids, microfabrication, self-assembly of nanostructures, microfluidic devices (Lab-on-a-chip), nanoparticle-based bioassays, bionanomaterials, management of diabetes, point-of-care clinical development of electrochemical sensing devices for clinical and environmental monitoring, on-body glucose biosensors, new surfaces and interfaces, sensor/recognition coatings, remote sensing, the development of techniques for ultra trace measurements and the design of on-line flow detectors.
 Prof. Wang’s contributions have greatly enhanced the power and scope of applications of nanomachines and have had major impacts upon the fields of wearable sensors, the use of nanomaterials in bioanalysis, and upon the growing popularity of electroanalytical techniques.

-He was awarded a Honorary Professor from National University (Cordoba, Argentina) in 2004, an Honorary Doctor Causa from Complutense University (Madrid, Spain) in 2007, a Honorary Member of the Slovenia National Institute of Chemistry, Honorary Professor from University of Science Technology Beijing and Fudan University (China), in 2011 and 2016, Honorary Doctor Causa of Alcala University (Spain) in 2011, of Charles University (Prague) and University of Medicine and Pharmacy (Cluj Romania) in 2017, and of Comenius University (Slovakia) in 2018, the 2012 Breyer Medal of the Royal Australian Chemical Institute, the 2013 Spiers Memorial Award of the UK Royal Society, a Nanyang Professor from NTU (Singapore) in 2008, and served as a Fellow of the American Institute for Medical and Biological Engineers (AIMBE), of the Royal Society of Chemistry (RSC), and of the Japan Society for the Promotion of Science in 2000.
+He was awarded a Honorary Professor from National University (Cordoba, Argentina) in 2004, an Honorary Doctor Causa from Complutense University (Madrid, Spain) in 2007, a Honorary Member of the Slovenia National Institute of Chemistry, Honorary Professor from University of Science Technology Beijing and Fudan University (China), in 2011 and 2016, Honorary Doctor Causa of Alcala University (Spain) in 2011, of Charles University (Prague) and University of Medicine and Pharmacy (Cluj Romania) in 2017, and of Comenius University (Slovakia) in 2018, the 2012 Breyer Medal of the Royal Australian Chemical Institute, the 2013 Spiers Memorial Award of the UK Royal Society, a Nanyang Professor from NTU (Singapore) in 2008, and served as a Fellow of the American Institute for Medical and Biological Engineers (AIMBE), of the Royal Society of Chemistry (RSC), of the Japan Society for the Promotion of Science in 2000, and of the US National Academy of Inventors (NAI) in 2022.
 In 1995 and 1997, he became the most cited electrochemist in the world, and at the 1st place in the ISI’s list of ‘Most Cited Researchers in Chemistry’ for the 1997-2007 period.
 Professor Wang has been selected for the Electrochemistry Communications (Elsevier) Award 2005, for the journal highest-quality most-cited paper.
 He also received the ASU Faculty Achievement Award in 2007 and the NMSU Westhafer Top Faculty Award in 1990.

 Wang has been the Founding Editor of the Wiley journal Electroanalysis, and served as its Chief Editor between 1988 to 2017.
 He has been a member of the Advisory Editor Board of several international journals including ACS Nano, ACS Sensors, Analytica Chimica Acta, Advanced Electronic Materials, Advanced Materials Technologies, Talanta, Applied Materials Today, Digital Medicine, Scientific Reports, ChemElectroChem, Research, Digital Medicine, Analyst, Sensors, Analytical Letters, Electrochemistry Communications, Small Structures, Analytical Instrumentation, Analytical Communications, Analysis Europa, Encyclopedia of Analytical Sciences, Current Topics in Analytical Chemistry, Current Analytical Chemistry, and Microfluidics & Nanofluidics.
 He has also served as the instructor of the ACS Short Course “Electrochemical Sensors,”and as a member of the commission for electroanalytical chemistry of IUPAC.